Skip to main content

 A Winter Bivouac at Schmidtburg Castle in the Hunsrück

-Some nights outdoors stay with you.
-Sleeping in the ruins of a medieval castle, nothing but a bivy bag between you and the winter sky, surrounded by people who share the same quiet obsession with being outside — that kind of night tends to leave a mark.
+Some nights outdoors just stay with you.
+Sleeping in a medieval castle ruin, nothing but a bivy bag between you and the winter sky, surrounded by people who share the same quiet enthusiasm for being outside: a night like that leaves a mark.

 A short break at the viewpoint – looking out over the wintry valley in the Hunsrück

-In early 2025 a group of outdoor enthusiasts gathered at Schmidtburg in the Hunsrück region for a winter bivouac.
-No tents, no luxuries.
-Everyone brought a bivy bag, some added a tarp, and everybody claimed a corner of the ancient castle ruins for the night.
-The idea was simple: spend a winter night together in a place steeped in history, share good food, good stories, and see what the cold has in store.
+In early 2025 a group of outdoor people met at Schmidtburg in the Hunsrück for a winter bivouac.
+No tents, no comfort.
+Everyone brought a bivy bag, some added a tarp, and everyone picked a corner of the old castle ruin for the night.
+The idea was simple: spend a winter night together in a place full of history, eat well, hear good stories and see what the cold brings.

 Aerial drone shot of the extensive Schmidtburg from a bird's-eye view